RascalSoftware/RAT-Docs/source/reference/matlab/projectClass.rst

 *************
 Domains Class
 *************
-RAT currently supports two calculation types (nonPolarised and Domains).
+RAT currently supports two calculation types (normal and Domains).
 The Domains Class is a project class with extra parameters (domainRatio, domainContrasts) for the Domains calculation.

 .. note::
     It is recommended to use `API.createProject` instead of creating a Project or Domains object directly.